endeve/thornado/README.md

 9. run buildRun.sh under ${FLASH_HOME}
     - Add .o file name to Makefile.Flash and the path of source files to $(THORNADO_DIR)/Build/Makefile_Path
     - ./build.sh is written in line 130 of libUtils.py, which call the library's libinfo.py
+10. If you just srun to the node, then you may need to `unset SLURM_TASKS_PER_NODE` to run mpiexec, but If you do the srun to the node, then in another terminal ssh to it, then you shouldn't need to.

 # Tricks and commands
 **sudo usermod -a -G render <username>** to make sycl-ls work